 In neurological terms (see the section on the brain in Understanding Anxiety), mindfulness refers to processes occurring in the cortex (the thinking brain).
 In fact, mindfulness has been shown to be related to increased activity in the cortex rather than decreased activity in the amygdala.

-This suggests that in anxiety, the amygdala still sends out an alarm, triggering the fight or flight system, but with mindfulness, the cortex is likely sending messages to calm the amygdala which then dampens the fight or flight response so that the relaxation response of the parasympathetic nervous system can kick in.
+This suggests that in anxiety, the amygdala still sends out an alarm, triggering the fight or flight system, but with mindfulness, the cortex is able to send messages to dampen the amygdala response and the accompanying fight or flight response, which then can allow the relaxation response of the parasympathetic nervous system to unfold.

 In essence, mindfulness limits the fuel that is added to the anxiety and keeps from further igniting the anxiety response.
 This is in comparison to the anxious mind that is typically focused on past failures or future threats.